Arzew: French Algeria

 During the French conquest of Algeria, a French force from Oran marched east to capture Marsa on 10 July 1833.
 The French army then used the area as a logistics hub, including during the Battle of Macta.

 Upon the Treaty of Desmichels, Arzew was organized as part of French Algeria, initially under the spelling Arzowe.
 King Louis-Philippe ordered the establishment of the port of Arzew (Arzew Le Port) on 12 August 1845.
 French colonists settled the area, which was declared a commune on 31 December 1856.
 Many Spanish immigrants also came, and Arzew became a hub for the production and export of esparto, a kind of grass used for cording.
 The town was badly damaged by an earthquake in 1912.
 The area was important during Operation Torch, the Allied invasion of North Africa during World War II.

-During the Algerian War of Independence, the city hosted one of the two SDECE French intelligence CIPCGs (Centre d'instruction à la pacification et à la contre-guérilla [ fr ]), bases used for counter-guerrilla and pacification work.
+During the Algerian War of Independence, the city hosted one of the two SDECE French intelligence CIPCGs (Centre d'instruction à la pacification et à la contre-guérilla), bases used for counter-guerrilla and pacification work.